KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `electron-rebuild` in file `package.json`: Replace it with `@electron/rebuild`
-5. Warning: No LICENSE file.
+4. Warning: No LICENSE file.

 ### [mmm-openhabfloorplan by paphko](https://github.com/paphko/mmm-openhabfloorplan)